Tuscan Fish Stew Recipe

 • 2 large cans San Marzano tomatoes

-• 2 tsp crushed red pepper, or to taste
+• 2 Tbsp Calabrian chiles, or to taste (or 2 tsp crushed red pepper, or taste)

 • Salt and pepper to taste